DrewWham/Intro-to-R/README.md

 `str(DT1)` #the str() function will tell you about the types of each column in a data.table

-Indexing allows you to retrieve values or subset a data_table
+- Indexing allows you to retrieve values or subset a data_table

 `DT1[1,]` #returns the first row, notice that this is a data_table

-`DT1[,V2]` #returns the column names "V2", notice that this is a vector
+`DT1[,V2]` #returns the column named "V2", notice that this is a vector

-".csv" files are a common way to store data, we can load ".csv" files with the fread() function:
+- ".csv" files are a common way to store data, we can load ".csv" files with the fread() function:

 `DT<-fread("2008.csv")`